RhetTbull/osxphotos/README.md

                                   could specify --description-template
                                   "{descr} exported with osxphotos on
                                   {today.date}" See Templating System below.
+  --finder-tag-template TEMPLATE  Set Finder tags to TEMPLATE.
+These tags can
+                                  be searched in the Finder or Spotlight with 'tag:tagname' format.
+For example, '--
+                                  finder-tag-template "{label}"' to set Finder
+                                  tags to photo labels.
+You may specify multiple TEMPLATE values by using '--finder-
+                                  tag-template' multiple times.
+See also '--
+                                  finder-tag-keywords and Extended Attributes
+                                  below.'.
+  --finder-tag-keywords           Set Finder tags to keywords; any keywords
+                                  specified via '--keyword-template', '--
+                                  person-keyword', etc. will also be used as Finder tags.
+See also '--finder-tag-template
+                                  and Extended Attributes below.'.
   --directory DIRECTORY           Optional template for specifying name of
                                   output directory in the form
                                   '{name,DEFAULT}'.
 See below for additional